-Franklin W. Olin College of Engineering has a thriving Council of Olin Representatives.
-In fact, more students participate in Council of Olin Representatives than any other on-campus activity.
+Olin College of Engineering has several thriving Council of Olin Representatives.
+In fact, more students participate in the Council of Olin Representatives than any other on-campus activity.

-Other popular student organizations at Franklin W. Olin College of Engineering include Stay Late and Create, Support, Encourage and Recognize Volunteerism (SERV), Mini Baja and Olin Fire Arts Club.
+Other popular student organizations at Olin College of Engineering include Stay Late and Create, Support, Encourage and Recognize Volunteerism (SERV), Mini Baja and Olin Fire Arts Club.

-Franklin W. Olin College of Engineering students' favorite campus traditions are Candidates Weekend, Expo and Fall Career Fair.
+Olin College of Engineering students' favorite campus events are Candidates Weekend, Expo and Fall Career Fair.

-Most Franklin W. Olin College of Engineering students live off campus.
-In 2021, 100% of undergrads at Franklin W. Olin College of Engineering lived in some kind of on-campus housing and 0% of students lived off-campus or commuted to Franklin W. Olin College of Engineering.
-There are 354 spots available in on-campus housing for all 310 undergraduates.
-In the 2020-21 school year, 340 students chose to live in campus housing.
+Most Olin College of Engineering students live off campus.
+In 2022, 100% of undergrads at Olin College of Engineering lived in some kind of on-campus housing and 0% of students lived off-campus or commuted to Olin College of Engineering.
+There are 363 spots available in on-campus housing for all 382 undergraduates.
+In the 2021-2022 school year, 361 students chose to live in campus housing.
 On the weekends, about 90% students stay on-campus.
 First year students are allowed to park a car on campus.

-At Franklin W. Olin College of Engineering there are a variety of athletic options for students interested in joining a sports program.
+At Olin College of Engineering there are a variety of athletic options for students interested in joining a sports program.

 Intercollegiate sports are the highest tier of college sports and can be very competitive.
 Intercollegiate teams are regulated by the NCAA, funded by the university, and compete against teams from other universities.
 The division of a sports team depends on the size of the university, funding, and competition level.
 An intercollegiate school team will be Division I, II or III, with Division I being the highest level.